mobify/workshop--adaptivejs-site-1x/README.md

     We have the header layout set up.
 Let's add to menu and the cart buttons to fill in this layout.

-5. In your editor app, create a new `_button.scss` SCSS file called in the folder `/assets/styles/components`.
+5. In your editor app, in the `/assets/styles/components` folder, create a new `_button.scss` SCSS file.

 6. Add the following content to the file: